 Dr Gold carried out empirical research, directing and implementing a project on indigenous fishermen divers on Thailand’s west coast.
 The project included direct field observation of diving practices; the training of health care workers in questionnaire implementation, the physiology and pathophysiology of diving and emergency procedures; the development, implementation and analysis of questionnaires for the heads of villages, the current diving population, former divers disabled during diving activities and the families of deceased divers; the monitoring of diving gases for the presence of carbon monoxide gas and the development and implementation of training and informational strategies to reduce the risks of decompression sickness while diving.

 He holds a PhD in Occupational Safety Engineering (Tampere University of Technology, Finland); a Master’s Degree in Occupational Education (MOEd); a bachelors degree in foreign languages and the International Certificate in Fire Safety and Risk Management from the National Examination Board in Occupational Safety and Health (UK).
-He has served as a firefighter /emergency cardiac technician.
+He has served in the United States as a firefighter/emergency cardiac technician.
 He is a Chartered Fellow of the Institution of Occupational Safety and Health.